ConfederacyOfGaia/Gaia/orcish-runes.md

 #### Aura of Invulnerability

 Starting at 18th level, when you activate your Aura of Protection, you can choose to cast the *invulnerability* spell on yourself at the same time by spending 10 sorcery points.
-Casting invulnerability in this way does not expend material components or require concentration.
+Casting *invulnerability* in this way does not expend material components or require concentration, and lasts for the duration of your Aura of Protection.